 Imagine you are one of these targeted users.
 On your favorite platform, you see an ad about hiring top-notch developers.
 Realizing you might need some iOS devs for your upcoming project, you click it.
 But instead of being redirected to a page about hiring iOS devs, the company’s home page pops up, stuffed with all types of coding languages, irrelevant info, and confusing design.

 Obviously, after getting a call from their salespeople a few days later, you may not even remember you’ve been on their website before.
 In this case, pre-targeting didn’t work, and your consumer awareness remained low.

 The story above could have a happy end (customer awareness developed) if that company’s marketers completed proper lead research before setting up any ads.
 What are their prospects’ job positions?
 In which sphere does their business operate?
 What services are they more likely to be interested in?

 Depending on the answers to these questions, you can create different segments of potential leads.
 Different ads should be used for different lead-list segments, each leading to a specific landing page built for this exact segment.
 If a person needs iOS devs, the ad redirects them to the iOS devs landing page; if they search for a WordPress specialist, they get information on this and nothing else.

-Even if the user doesn’t make the desired action (e.g., purchases the services or books a meeting), skimming through a page with relevant content will make your potential client more likely to remember at least something about your company.
+Make sure that your marketing collateral is unique and memorable even if the user doesn’t make the desired action (e.g., purchases the services or books a meeting), skimming through a page with relevant content will make your potential client more likely to remember at least something about your company.
 Seeing an email from you in a couple of days, or receiving a cold call, won’t be that surprising or bizarre anymore.